meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 The only constraint on the **output layer** is that it must correspond to the shape of the intended prediction.
 >For example: if I want to predict a _binary_ outcome (`True` or `False`), I can represent that with a single neuron.
 As we'll see later, if we want to predict a _multi-class_ outcome (integers: `0:9`), we need n-1 neurons to represent it ($n-1=9$, in this case).

 Although the design of the input and output layers are relatively simple, choosing the arrangement of the intermediate or "hidden" layers, can be much less so.
-In general, this is another instance in which a trade-off exists, which is our responsibility to optimize.
+In general, this is another instance where a trade-off exists, which is our responsibility to optimize.
 In this case, the trade-off is between the complexity of the network, and the time required to train it.
 Hopefully this idea is already somewhat familiar, though, as it applies to all of the statistical models we've encountered in this course.

 The materials in this course (such as the examples in this notebook) will focus exclusively on *feed-forward* networks.
 These are networks in which there are no 'loops' capable of outputting signals in the backwards direction.
 But, now is a good time to introduce you an alternative model that you may like to use in the future.
 These models contain 'feed-back' loops and are referred to as [recurrent neural networks](http://en.wikipedia.org/wiki/Recurrent_neural_network).